ritam21iitk/computer-networks/TCP handshake/README.md

 ## 14. Acknowledgment

 We would like to thank **Prof. Adithya Vadapalli** for his guidance on TCP internals and providing the server code.
-Special thanks to **TAs Hrushikesh and Lokesh** for prompt support on Piazza.